-Argentina's senate poised to vote on legalizing abortion, rare in region
+Argentina's Senate poised to vote on legalizing abortion, rare in region

 Legal abortion is extremely rare in Latin America because of the long history of opposition by the Church.
 Across the region, abortions are available on demand only in Communist Cuba, comparatively tiny Uruguay, and some parts of Mexico.

 The change in law has been rejected by Argentina’s Congress before, but this is the first time that such a bill is being presented to lawmakers with support from the ruling government.
-In 2018, before President Alberto Fernandez was elected, a similar bill was rejected by a slim margin.
+In 2018, before center-left Peronist Alberto Fernandez was elected president, a similar bill was rejected by a slim margin.

 The measure is accompanied by side legislation aimed at assisting women who want to continue their pregnancies and face severe economic or social difficulties.